EmoryMLIP/emory-reu-ret-website/content/projects/2024-krylov/index.md

 # authors: [lonisk]
 ---

 This blog post was written by Clara Armstrong, Olivia Kallay, and Srijon Sarkar and published with minor edits.
-The team was advised by [Lucas Onisk](../author/lucas-onisk).In addition to this post, the team has also given a [midterm presentation](), filmed a [poster blitz video](), created a [poster]() and written a [manuscript]().
+The team was advised by [Lucas Onisk](../author/lucas-onisk).
+In addition to this post, the team has also given a [midterm presentation](), filmed a [poster blitz video](), created a [poster]() and written a [manuscript]().

 ## Background

-We are interested in solving sequences of linear discrete ill-posed problems for the purpose of deblurring images.
-We let $A$ be our blurring matrix, the convolution between a _point-spread function (PSF)_ and a boundary condition.
-A PSF models the smearing of a pixel to its neighboring pixels for image blurring.
-The true image is represented by the matrix $X$ and the blurred image by the matrix $B$, both of which we vectorize to get $x$ and $b$ respectively.
-This forms our linear system, $Ax=b$.
-Subsequent images will have identical or slowly changing matrices, and the right-hand sides (e.g. subsequent blurred images) will be close.
-We work with the sequence of these linear problems to deblur the sequence of images.
+The image deblurring problem can be framed as a least-squares problem.
+We let $A$ be our blurring matrix, the convolution of a _Point-Spread Function (PSF)_ and a boundary condition.
+The true image is represented by $X$, and the blurred by $B$; we vectorize both to get our linear system, $Ax=b$.
+For example, we see below an image blurred using PSF Gauss with 2% noise:

 <div style="display:flex; flex-direction:row;">
   <img src="captioned_blurred.png" alt="captioned_blurred" style="width:33%;">